 IS SANTORINI EXPENSIVE?

-Most people who visit Santorini go there for a luxurious holiday and it is worth it.
+Most people who visit Santorini go there for a luxurious holiday, and it is worth it.
 It is most expensive in summer with average hotel prices around $150 per night.
-There are however areas like Kamari, Emborio and the south of the island that you can stay at and AirBnb’s you can opt for too to make it budget-friendly.
+However, there are areas like Kamari, Emborio, and the south of the island that you can stay at and AirBnb’s you can opt for too to make it budget-friendly.

 HOW MANY DAYS DO YOU NEED IN SANTORINI?